Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2: ON, show health only.
 			// 4: ON, show health bar only.
 			"Display Health"			"7"

+			// The characters used to represent the health bar of the Super Tank.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting only takes affect when the "Display Health" setting is enabled.
+			// --
+			// Separate characters with commas.
+			// --
+			// Character limit: 2
+			// Character limit for each character: 1
+			// --
+			// 1st character = Health indicator
+			// 2nd character = Damage indicator
+			"Health Characters"			"|,-"

 			// Multiply the Super Tank's health.
 			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.